tomdalling/tomdalling.com/input/posts/2025-02-22_against-must-haves-part-three.md

 {:title "Against Must-Haves (Part Three)"
  :main-image {:uri "/images/posts/bucket-chickens-3.jpg"}
- :tags [:bleet]
  :category :software-processes}

-In this, the third and final part of this series, I'm going to present some recommendations for avoiding the pitfalls covered in the previous two parts.
+In this, the third and final part of this series, I'm going to present 10 recommendations for avoiding the pitfalls of using bucketed prioritisation (e.g. must haves, nice to haves, etc.), covered in the previous two parts.

 <!--more-->